• Skip to primary navigation

 Storage Tip

-The eggplant becomes watery after thawing, so do not freeze it.
-Store leftovers in an airtight container in the fridge and enjoy within 2–3 days.
+Don't freeze the eggplant.
+It becomes watery after thawing.
+Store leftovers in an airtight container in the fridge.
+Enjoy within 2–3 days.

 FAQs